riceissa/issarice.com/wiki/is-effective-altruism-new.md

     (initially written by me but expanded significantly by Vipul Naik) documents some of the history of evaluating nonprofits, including the [Scientific Charity Movement][scm].
-Various aspects of prioritization like data-collection, .
-Note that this isn't to imply that effective altruism has no value-added.
+Various aspects of prioritization like data-collection, the idea of a charity watchdog, and outcome-based prioritization were in existence for at least several decades before the effective altruism movement emerged.
+Note that this isn't to imply that effective altruism has not refined these ideas.
 -   My Wikipedia [draft page for "Priority-setting in global health"][psigh draft], which shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective